renzol2/brain/docs/pop-music.md

 Pop music often borrows elements from other styles, including rock, urban ([[hip-hop]]), dance, Latin, and country.

-Some scholars and professionals characterize pop music as a product of capitalism, commercialization, enterprise, and profit.
+Some scholars and professionals characterize pop music as a product of [[capitalism]], commercialization, enterprise, and profit.

 - professionally produced and packaged - differs from "indie pop"?